 When John was 14, in 1880, he resided with his cousin Elizabeth Williams in their household in North Union Township, Fayette County, PA.

-John married Frances Wood (1870-1931), a native of Menallen Township, Fayette County, and the daughter of Abner and Martha (Johnson) Wood.
+John entered in the bonds of marriage with Frances Wood (1870-1931), a native of Menallen Township, Fayette County, and the daughter of Abner and Martha (Johnson) Wood.
 Frances' grandfather, Daniel Johnson, had come to Fayette County from Ohio.
 Frances' parents were members of the Cumberland Presbyterian Church of Uniontown, Fayette County.

-The McKnights had four known children -- Pearl Kerfoot, Clara "Frances" Lowdermilk, Katherine Paine and Belle Coughenour.
+The McKnights produced a family of four known children -- Pearl Kerfoot, Clara "Frances" Lowdermilk, Katherine Paine and Belle Coughenour.

 Little is known of the McKnights' married lives.
 In 1899, when Frances' mother died in Uniontown, the obituary said they were living in nearby Redstone Township.